 Consider Naming Your Business at the Same Time

-If you have an established eCommerce website, brand identity, or other business, this won’t apply to you.
+If you have a created a website, brand identity, or other business, this won’t apply to you.
 But if you’re just getting started, figuring out your online business and your website name at the same time is beneficial.

 You won’t have to worry about fitting a square peg into a round hole.
 You can name your eCommerce business or startup to be inherently domain name-friendly.
 Or, you can use your business name as your website name.